leetheguy/wobble_blog/readme.md

 In order to communicate with firebase you’ll need to create a firebase account and a new database for your blog.
 I’ll wait here while you go knock that out.

-Because the app is so simple and the data stored will be very light, we’re going to use Angularfire’s 3-way data binding for the whole thing.
+Because the app is so simple and the data stored will be very light, we’re going to use Angularfire’s 3-way data binding on one object for the whole app.
-It’s not recommended to do this for massive or deep data stores but it will likely be years before this blog becomes too complex, if ever.
+It’s not recommended to do this for massive or deep data stores but it will likely be years before this blog becomes too complex, if it ever does.

 Let’s create a service in a file called firebase.service.js and attach it to our app: